moilandtoil/sealab-type/README.md

 type name and definition in the constructor and define a resolver function.
 The helper methods `service`, `logger`, `debug`, `info`, and `error` will then be available to the resolver.

+## BaseType
+The base type is an extendable class, which should implement a `constructor` and `resolver` method.
+The constructor should accept the parameter of `application`, and call the parent constructor, passing it.
+The constructor should define the properties `typeName` and `typeDef`.
+The resolver should return an object that will resolve the typeDef.

+## TypeManager
+The type manager should be instantiated with a `SchemaBuilder` object from the [sealab-schema-builder](1) repo.
+It has two methods, `registerType` and `registerTypes`.
+The first parameter for these methods should be a single class definition or array of class definitions respectively.
+The second parameter should be the application container.

 # Example
 ```